 - Emotional connections that the brand can form with the audience

-- The brand personality and the values
+- The brand personality and values

 - Any other references that your audience may identify with.
 Like local or cultural references

-But if you would like your product brand to be different from you, and not just have you as an identity, try to brainstorm for a few names that represents all that your brand story stands for.
+But if you would like your product brand to be different from you, and not just have you as an identity, try to brainstorm for a few names that represent all that your brand story stands for.

 - Stationery (Business cards, letterheads, envelopes)